leftmove/facebook.js/README.md

 A Facebook API wrapper that's _not_ from 2011.

 > [!IMPORTANT]
-> This library is in active development, and not yet ready to use.
+> This library is in active development.

 ## Roadmap